krishnaw14/AE-219/README.md

 - Capsule Networks
 - GANs on MNIST using standard neural networks Generator and Discriminator

-Currently working on General Adversarial Networks
+Currently working on other applications General Adversarial Networks